langfuse/langfuse-docs/pages/cookbook/js_vercel_ai_cookbook.md

 ---
-description: End-to-end example of the usage of Langfuse with the Vercel AI fromework in JS/TS.
+description: End-to-end example of the usage of Langfuse with the Vercel AI framework in JS/TS.
 ---

 # Cookbook: Vercel AI (JS/TS)